fkempf92/JacobianRegularisation/README.md

 I present an arbitrary example neural network, for which we can perform weight and/or Jacobian regularisation.

+In particular, this method extends the Jacobian regularisation published by facebookresearch (https://github.com/facebookresearch/jacobian_regularizer), which is primarily targeted for image recognition applications.
+Hence, they merely consider, what I call element-wise Jacobian regularisation.
+However, depending on the application of neural networks in asset pricing, the Jacobian has economic meaning and hence, we also consider column-mean regularisation.
+More details on this can be found here: https://www.kcl.ac.uk/business/assets/pdf/dafm-working-papers/2022-papers/interpretable-machine-learning-modelling-for-asset-pricing.pdf

-The network can be trained using Skorch, simplifying the hyperparameter tuning!
+The network can be trained using Skorch, sustantially simplifying the hyperparameter tuning!

 ```python
 from jacobian import RegularizedNet